-“Thanks for dropping me, Onii-chan.
-Take care,” I waved to him as I walked towards our school gate.
+“Thanks for dropping me, onii-chan.
+Take care,” I waved at my brother as I walked towards Gakoumori High School’s main entrance.

 “Yuyo, I might be running late for tonight.
 I’m going to meet some friends after class.
 Make sure to buy your dinner before you go home,” he casually said as he began to drive away.
 I simply smiled and nodded in agreement.

 Given that we’ve pretty much lived on our own for quite some time now, I'm used to buying my own food in situations like this.
 Taking care of me like food matters is not something I want to burden my brother with.
 That’s something I can handle on my own anyway.

 So how about we kick off this new school year with–

 Hmm, with what again?

 Haahh– Forget it!
 It's really tough to get myself pumped up for the first day of school, huh?
 Well, whatever, let's just get going.

 As I made my way towards the campus ground, someone suddenly grabbed my right arm from behind and clung to it.
 I flinched for a second as I turned to the person who tackled me at such an early hour.